 Stairmasters were introduced in 1983 as an exercise machine that resembles the motion of climbing stairs.
-As of 2010, Nautilus, an exercise equipment manufacturer, produces Stairmaster stair steppers for home and commercial use.
+Nautilus, an exercise equipment manufacturer, produces Stairmaster stair steppers for home and commercial use.
 Stairmasters use platforms and pedals that rotate to provide a cardiovascular and strength training workout.
 To vary the workouts, Stairmasters feature different workout programs, resistance levels and speed.

 Stairmasters resemble climbing stadium stairs and can be found in gyms, homes and fitness clubs.
 But the various Stairmaster levels provide a customizable workout based on your fitness level and fitness goals.
 For example, if your target heart rate is 150 beats per minute, you can adjust the resistance and speed to maintain the heart rate to achieve the best workout results.

 An LED console allows you to change the levels of resistance and speed during the workout along with tracking workout data such as distance traveled, calories burned, floors climbed and time.
 You can choose from four to seven built-in workout programs depending on the Stairmaster model that automatically change the levels of resistance and speed throughout the workout.
 These built-in workouts include manual, aerobic training, intervals, steady and fat burn.

 Along with the built-in programs, you have resistance and speed control buttons to adjust the levels on the Stairmaster.
 Twenty resistance levels adjust the pressure required to move the steps.
 Speed controls vary from 26 to 174 steps per minute and are controlled with an electronic braking mechanism.
 Both speed and level adjustments can be changed during the workout.